LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Meaningful Connection Score (MCS) - beta/accessing-using-the-mcs-toolkit.md

 subCategoryName: Web messaging
 indicator: both
-subtitle: Knowing what your consumers experience during the service and sales point-of-contact provides a unique opportunity to analyze your operations.
+subtitle: Knowing what your consumers experience during the service and sales point-of-contact provides a unique opportunity to analyze your operations
 level3: ''
 permalink: data-reporting-meaningful-connection-score-(MCS)-accessing-the-MCS-toolkit.html
 isTutorial: false